Free Legal Guides

 THE BASIC RULES OF MEDICAID ELIGIBILITY

-For practical purposes, in the United States the only “insurance” plan for long-term institutional care is Medicaid (called “Medicaid Long Term Services and Supports” or “MLTSS” in New Jersey).
+For practical purposes, in the United States the only medical “insurance” plan available to pay for long-term care, provided at home and in an institution, is Medicaid (called “Medicaid Long Term Services and Supports” or “MLTSS” in New Jersey).

-Medicaid only pays for just 23 percent of long-term care costs in the United States.
-Private insurance pays for even less.
-The result is that most people pay out of their own pockets for long-term care until they become eligible for MLTSS.
+Medicare pays for only 23 percent of long-term care costs in the United States, and benefits continue for a maximum of 100 days per “benefit period.”
+Private medical insurance pays even less.
+Since few have long-term care insurance, most people pay for long-term care costs privately, out of their own savings, until they spend-down their assets and become eligible for MLTSS.

 NURSING HOMES: PLACEMENT AND RESIDENT RIGHTS

 While no one ever wants to move to a nursing home, a lot of people end up there anyway.
 There are 15,600 nursing homes in the United States caring for approximately 1.4 million residents.